dynamic98/Sound_Substitution_2022/README.md

 - "three": "0.138.3"
 - "vite": "2.8.6"

 ### How To RUN
 1. turn on the terminal
 2. git clone this repository
-3. change your root directory to 'VibvizTool' folder
+3. change to your root directory
 4. type 'npm run dev' on the terminal
 5. enter to http://localhost:3000/